-Body lubrication
+1 Body lubrication

 In order to avoid rattle and unnecessary wear, the body should be lubricated once a year.
-The hinges on the bonnet, doors and boot lid as well as door stops should be lubricated every 10 000 km (6000 miles)\).
-Moreover, during the winter months the locks on the doors and boot lid should be given some anti-freeze to prevent them from freezing up.
+The hinges on the bonnet, doors and luggage compartment lid as well as door stops should be lubricated every 10.000 km (6000 miles)).
+Moreover, during the winter months the locks on the doors and luggage compartment lid should be given some anti-freeze to prevent them from freezing up.

-\) Included in the 10 000 km (6000 mile) inspection.
+) I ncluded in the 10,000 km (6000 miles) inspection.